hardin47/website/Math58/Notes/index.md

 Class notes for Math 58(B) at Pomona College: Introduction to (Bio)Statistics.
 The notes are based extensively on "Introduction to Modern Statistics" by Çetinkaya-Rundel and Hardin [@ims].
 We will also be using many examples (and applets) from "Investigating Statistics, Concepts, Applications, and Methods" by Chance and Rossman [@iscam].

 You are responsible for reading the relevant chapters in the text.
-You will have a much deeper understanding of the material if you spend time working through the applets at <http://www.rossmanchance.com/iscam3/files.html>.
+You will have a much deeper understanding of the material if you spend time working through the <a href = "https://www.rossmanchance.com/applets/index2021.html" target = "_blank">online applets</a>.
 You should make sure you are coming to class and also reading the materials associated with the activities.